 It is always helpful and may make your visit better-informed and more efficient if you can provide records and information about prior care related to your primary concern.
 This is particularly true if you are considering revision or re-do surgery.

 Is breast reduction surgery covered by insurance?

 Breast reduction surgery can frequently be covered by insurance.
 There are particular criteria that a patient must usually meet in order to qualify, one of which is often time spent working with a physical therapist, chiropractor or medical massage specialist.
-Please contact us if you have particular questions, so that we can guide you on the best course or schedule a consultation to see if you are a candidate.
+Please contact us if you have particular questions, so that we can guide you on the best course.

 If I have a problem with my cosmetic breast implants, is surgery to correct it covered by insurance?

 Problems related to cosmetic breast implants are not often covered by insurance.
 They may be covered by your implant warranty.
 Occasionally insurance may pay for surgeries like ruptured implant removal.
 Each case is different, and we can offer you the best advice after having a consultation about your particular situation.